 array_difference

 The array_difference() function calculates the difference between two adjacent elements in an array and stores the result in a new array, which is then returned.
-Syntax:
+The syntax is as follows:

 array_difference(arr)